 - Are there any alternative dispute resolution actions in place which may take away the rights to take violations to court?

-These questions may not seem important when you are newly employed but you should know the terms because it can save you from legal battles in the future.
+These questions may not seem important at first, but they can save you from legal battles in the future.

 Negotiating New York Employment Contracts

-While you may be concerned about the legality of your employment contract, you also should be mindful of the negotiable terms and conditions included.
-Whether you are a high-level CEO or entry-level position, there is nothing wrong with knowing your worth and fighting for just compensation and benefits.
+While you may be concerned about your employment contract, you also should understand the negotiable terms and conditions included.
+Whether you are a high-level CEO or in an entry-level position, there is nothing wrong with knowing your worth.
+You have every right to fight for just compensation and benefits.

 Common terms to be negotiated include:

 - Benefits (health coverage, paid time off, stock options, retirement funds, etc.)